mrleemon/indexhibit2-importer/readme.txt

 Exhibits are imported as pages and media files are imported as attachments which are attached to their corresponding pages.
 If needed, you can convert the imported pages to posts or other post types with a plugin such as [Post Type Switcher](https://wordpress.org/plugins/post-type-switcher/)

+= Where can I find my Indexhibit 2 site settings file? = The `config.php` file can be found in the `/ndxzsite/config/` directory

 == Screenshots ==
 1. Import exhibits
 2. Import media files

 == Changelog ==
+= 1.0.3 =
+* Fix typos in database settings form

 = 1.0.2 =
 * Consolidate plugin options into one array